menu

 Occupations and Workforce

-When you are in Woodland, you'll notice that it is more blue-collar than most other communities in America.
-52.81% of Woodland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Woodland is a blue-collar town, with 52.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodland is a city of production and manufacturing workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Woodland who work in art, media, and design (13.48%), business and financial occupations (11.24%), and office and administrative support (6.74%).

 Of important note, Woodland is also a city of artists.
 Woodland has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Woodland’s character.